mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

 # Building a Multiplayer Maze Game

-I have always been a little curious on how socket programming works.
-I had only worked with HTTP based connections till this point.
-I was intrigued by how low latency games handle communcation.
-Thats when i read about sockets.
-Many attempts to understand how they work and how to use websockets went in vain as i got intimated.
+I've always been curious about how socket programming works.
+Up until then, my experience was limited to HTTP-based connections, and I was intrigued by how low-latency games handled communication.
+That's when I stumbled upon sockets.
+Despite several attempts to grasp how they work and how to use WebSockets, I kept getting intimidated.

 ## Background

-That's when i decided, I am going to make a multiplayer game based on sockets.
-Now this is a time, when i had become too dependent on LLMs and ChatGPT for writing code or solving problems.
+That's when i decided, I was going to build a multiplayer game powered by sockets.
+At this point, I'd become a bit too reliant on LLMs and ChatGPT for writing code or solving problems, so i set some personal ground rules:

-So i set a few rules for myself.

-- No using ChatGpt or LLM generators, can use good old google search for help

-- Using minimal libraries, try to write from fundamentals.
+- **No LLMs or AI generators:** Good old google was my only allowed companion.

+- **Minimal Libraries:** I'd build everything from ground up, focusing on fundamentals.

-### The Concept
+### The Concept - A Race Through Shifting Mazes

-With a bit of thought and brainstorming, I came up with a game loop.
+After some thought and brainstorming, I landed on a game loop.
-It had to involve multiplayer, competitiveness and Mazes.
-Mazes would involve going from a start position to end position in a *mazelike* environment, with multiple misleading paths at regular intervals.
+It needed to be **multiplayer, competitive and, of course, involve mazes.** The core idea was navigating from a start to an end position in *maze*-like environment, complete with misleading paths.

-I couldn't visualise how multiple players ( lets keep it at 2 players for simplicity. ) can compete and have fun trying to solve the same maze together.
+Initially, i struggled to visualize how two players could compete and have fun solving the same maze together, so i had to tweak the concept.

-So, I decided, both players would start with mazes (randomly generated) of a fixed size (say 5 ).
-It would be a race to finish a fixed number of mazes.
-When a player completes a maze, a maze grid of higher dimension is generated.
-The first person to finish the final maze (say 10) **wins**.
+Both players would start with **randomly generated mazes of a fixed size** (say, 5x5).
+It would be a race to complete a set number of mazes.
+When a player finishes a maze, a new, larger maze (of higher dimension) would be generated for them. **The first player to clear the final maze** (let's say maze 10) **wins!**

-To keep the multiplayer feel alive, i added a twist.
-Everytime a player finishes a maze and a new bigger maze is generated, the maze of the opponent player resets.
-Now this should add a multiplayer feel.
-Now its not just a a race to the end, but also involves sabotaging the opponent on each completion.
+To amplify the multiplayer feel, i added a twist: every time a player finishes a maze and a new, bigger one is generated for them, the opponent's current maze resets.
+This wasn't just about racing anymore; it also introduced an element of *"sabotage"* with each completion.

 ### Tech Stack

-My proffesional work involved working with Java and Spring Boot.
-So i went ahead with Java for the server side logic implentation to handle multiplayer logic and maze generation.
-For the visual part of the game, i decided to go with browser based game for easy access.
-My self-established rules obliged me to use HTML, CSS and JS-Canvas to implement the UI.
+Professionaly, I work with **Java and Spring Boot.** So it was a natural choice server-side logic, handling multiplayer communication and maze generation.
+For the visual aspect, i opted for **a browser-based game** for easy access.
+My self-imposed rules meant I'd be using **HTML, CSS and JS-Canvas** to implement the UI.

-## Implementation
+## Implementation - Bringing the Maze to Life

-### Maze Generation
+### Maze Generation - The Hunt-and-Kill Approach

-There are multiple maze generation algorithms available on the internet.
-They have their own biases.
-Hunt-and-Kill algorithm was decided to keep bais minimal with our context and generate visually asthetic mazes.

-Algorithm:
+There are tons of maze generation algorithms out there, each with its own biases.
+To keep things visually appealing and minimize bias in our context, I settled on the **Hunt-and-Kill algorithm**.

+Here's a quick rundown of the algorithm:

-Choose a random point in the grid as the start cell.
+- **Choose a random cell** in the grid.

-- Walk Phase:
-  From the start cell, random neighour is chosen as next cell and this process repeats until a cell is reached with no unvisited neighbours.
+- **Walk Phase:** From the current cell, randomly select an unvisited neighbor and move to it.
+Repeat this process until you reach a cell with no unvisited neighbors.

-- Hunt Phase:
-  Choose a cell in the grid with atleast one unvisited neighbour.
-Connect the cell and an univited neighbour to this cell.
+- **Hunt Phase:** Find a cell in the grid that has at least one unvisited neighbor.
+Connect this "hunted" cell to one of its visited neighbors.

-The walk phase repeats from the chosen cell from hunt cell.
-This process is repeated until, no more univisted cells are found in hunt phase.
+- The walk phase repeats from this newly connected cell.
+This entire process continues until no more unvisited cells can be found in hunt phase, meaning the maze is complete.

-In current implementation, the longest path from the start point in the maze is searched to decide the finish cell in the maze.
+In my current implementation, I search for the longest path from the start point in the generated maze to determine the target cell.

-Code:
+Here's a snippet of maze generation logic:

 ```
 Maze generateMaze(int width, int height, Coordinate startCoordinate) {